Michaelangel007/rf_guide/acronyms.md

 # 2. Acronyms & Terminology

 Every game has its own "lingo".
 PoE is no exception.
-There are numerous words and acronyms that PoE community that have specific meaning(s).
+There are numerous words and acronyms that PoE community use that have specific meaning(s).
 This communication short-hand is to avoid being repetitive and verbose.
-A short list is:
+A short list are:

 -#-
 * **4os:** 4 open Socket.